LedgerHQ/ragger/README.md

 - an emulator-only backend, `SpeculosBackend`, which uses [`SpeculosClient`](https://github.com/LedgerHQ/speculos/blob/master/speculos/client.py) to run an app on a Speculos emulator.
-With this backend, APDU can be send directly, without having to connect a device, start a docker or anything.
+With this backend, APDU can be sent directly, without having to connect a device, start a docker or anything.

 - two physical backends (although technically they are agnostic, but the